paulmwangi/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## More Info
 For a comprehensive understanding of all signals, refer to the provided article link in the project description.

-## Copyright and Plagiarism
-You must come up with your own solutions to meet the learning objectives.
-Plagiarism is strictly forbidden and will result in removal from the program[^2^][2].

 ---